-Ministers may seek to increase their understanding of the public body through formal meetings with the public body's Chair and Board and other more informal events.
-The founding legislation for a public body may also give Ministers the power to issue a formal direction requiring it to take particular action.
-However, the use of such formal powers is extremely rare.
+Ministers may seek to increase their understanding of the public body through formal meetings with the public body's Chief Executive and other more informal events.

 As Ministers are responsible to the Scottish Parliament, they may be asked at any time to attend Parliament or one of its Committees to answer questions from Members of the Scottish Parliament (MSPs) about the activities of public bodies within their remit.